For Minor Children

 The first, and most common, option is appointing a trusted family member or friend to this position.
 They likely know the needs and strengths of your dependent child(ren), and, as interested parties with a personal relationship with you and your children may waive the full commission set by law.
 This role may require that they set limits on a young person’s spending to preserve the inherited funds for education or housing.
 Your appointed financial guardian or trustee also may have to say no to the surviving caretaker parent as well.
 This role may require delicacy and skill.

 The second option is for you to appoint a professional fiduciary, such as an institution (e.g., a trust company) or an individual (e.g., your CPA).
 The positives and negatives are the opposite of the first option, in that they may not know your child(ren) well or be familiar with their individual needs.
 They may be impersonal in their approach to their decision.
-But, as professionals, they will give the financial management their full attention.
+But, as professionals, they will give the financial management their full attention and have the skill to be sure the funds are safely invested and used appropriately.
+Professionals also have monitoring built in to protect your assets.

 A third option is combining the first two options for the best of both worlds.
 In short, the family/friend appointee(s) knows the strengths and weakness, will tell your minor child(ren) no when they ask for a Ferrari, but will not be bogged down with investments, accounting, tax and legal details.
 Instead, the professional fiduciary shoulders (and is rightfully compensated for) the day-to-day management of the inheritance and can be pressed into service to explain the financial reason for withholding trust distributions.

-As you can see, the selection of guardians and fiduciaries is essential for the physical and financial well-being of your surviving minor children.
+As you can see, the selection of guardians and fiduciaries is essential for the physical and financial well-being of your surviving minor children or grandchildren.
 Few decisions in life are more important.
 Only you can make these decisions through proper advanced planning.

 What to Consider When Planning for Minor Children: